Q. What are the dates of the 2017 State Fair?

 Q. Where is the Fairgrounds located?

-A. The New York State Fairgrounds in Syracuse, NY is adjacent to Route 690 West.
+A. The New York State Fairgrounds in Syracuse, New York is adjacent to Route 690 West.
 The Fairgrounds is accessible from the New York State Thruway, exit 39 (from the West) and 34A (from the East), and Route 81 from the North and South.
 Click here for driving directions.

 Q. What are the Fair hours?